-Sheen physiotherapist Mark Edgar is part of the team which has turned British rowers into world beaters.
+Sheen physiotherapist Mark Edgar spent 15 years as part of the team which turned British rowers into world beaters.
 He and his partner, Stephanie, also work hard to keep local residents mobile, pain-free and in good shape.

-“It’s been utterly brilliant,” says Mark of his time spent with the Great Britain Rowing Team, during which he has been a physio at five Olympics.
+“It’s been utterly brilliant,” says Mark of his time spent with the Great Britain Rowing Team, when he was their physio at six Olympics.

-A rower at club level himself back in his native New Zealand, he has been involved with Team GB since 1989 and is now Head of Medical Services.
-The job entails two days’ work a week with the GB rowing team at the national rowing training centre at Caversham.
+A rower at club level himself back in his native New Zealand, Mark was involved with Team GB since 1989 and was Head of Medical Services.

 The couple, who have three children, met when they trained together at physiotherapy school in Auckland.
 Soon after, like so many young New Zealanders, they left to see the world.
 They ended up in London and have remained here ever since.

-“We settled down in Sheen because of the local schools and have never regretted it,” says Mark who also finds time to be a school governor at Waldegrave.
+“We settled down in Sheen because of the local schools and have never regretted it,” says Mark.

 “The popularity of cycling has brought in a lot of work, with back and knee issues, and accidents,” he adds.
 Asked for advice for cyclists to minimise problems, he urges them to keep the cadence of their cycling high.
 “They need to be spinning their pedals rather than grinding along in too high a gear which is bad for the legs,” he says.